 It is also important to note that owner-operators and employee-operators of businesses are only classified in Major Group 1 if management tasks are a significant component of the work.
 Definitional notes are provided to make it clear that operators of shops, guest houses, cafés, restaurants, bars and similar establishments, for whom management and supervision of staff is not a significant component of the work, are classified elsewhere, usually in Major Group 5: Services and Sales Workers.
 Although this distinction is not conceptually different from the approach adopted under ISCO-88, the absence of explicit advice about the treatment of this group may have led, in some national applications or adaptations of ISCO-88, to the inclusion of relatively large numbers of operators of small business in ISCO-88 Sub-major Group 13: General Managers.

-A new Unit Group 5221: Shopkeepers, is provided for the particularly important group of workers who own and operate retail shops either independently or with support from a small number of others.
+A new Unit Group 5221: Shopkeepers is provided for the particularly important group of workers who own and operate retail shops either independently or with support from a small number of others.
 Operators of guest houses, restaurants, cafés and similar establishments are classified according to the main tasks performed, for example as domestic housekeepers, cooks or waiters.

 3.2.2 Supervisory occupations